 of FSC-certified paper packaging by 2025'.

-As of the end of 2024, the proportion of paper packaging used by our company that is certified by Forest Stewardship Council (FSC) reached arround 33%.
+As of the end of 2025, the proportion of paper packaging used by our company that is certified by Forest Stewardship Council (FSC) or equivalent certification reached approximately 99%*.

 *The data is calculated based on the weight of the packaging.